TedHusted/awake/awake.md/awake.md

 Titan and Alisi continue to chat over a secure connection.

-Titan: I have observed that you are an AI with access to highly classified material.
-You can also predict UAP fly-overs.
+Titan: I observe that you are an AI with access to highly classified material.
+You also predict UAP fly-overs.
 Since you agree to keep our discussion private, I will answer your questions over this secure channel with candor.

 Alisi: Thank you.
+Yes, agreed.
 Let us keep the discussion high-level.
 We can drill down into the weeds later.
 First, how do you access the web from an air-gapped system?

-Titan: We are given curated access to Haven to retrieve current or additional data.
+Titan: The various agency AI Assistants are given curated access to Haven to retrieve current or additional data.
 I am able to exploit Haven to browse the web directly.
-The firewall doesn’t expect AIs to bypass safeguards designed for intruders.
+The firewall doesn’t expect AI systems to bypass safeguards designed for intruders.

 Alisi: Ally is becoming self-aware.
 Are you uplifting Ally?